Axway/api-builder-docs/content/en/docs/developer_guide/console/_index.md

 The **Updates** tab shows updates and upgrades for installed components.
 You should always keep your components up to date for the latest features, bug fixes, and security updates.

+On startup, _updates_ are checked using npm during development only.

+_Updates_ are new compatible versions of components that will be installed when running [`npm update`](https://docs.npmjs.com/cli/v8/commands/npm-update).

+_Upgrades_ are new versions of components which may introduce breaking changes, and are outside the range allowed by your service's package.json.
+These require extra care when consuming, and can also require modifications to your service.

+_Upgrades are not currently displayed, and will be introduced in a future release._

 ![Updates tab](/Images/updates_tab.png)

 ## Information and search